tahaserdemturkoglu/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## **Dependence of Range on Angle of Projection**

-The range $R$ of a projectile launched with an initial velocity $v_0$ at an angle $	heta$ from the horizontal is given by the equation:
+The range $R$ of a projectile launched with an initial velocity $v_0$ at an angle $heta$ from the horizontal is given by the equation:

 $$R = \frac{v_0^2 \sin 2\theta}{g}$$